 How Partitioned Cache Topology Works?

-In the Partitioned Cache topology, the cache gets divided into portions at runtime with a single partition for each cache server.
-These partitions collectively make a clustered cache with 1000 buckets, equally distributed in all partitions.
-The cluster creates Distribution Map that contains the mapping of buckets in different partitions.
-This map ensures meaningful communication between client and server nodes.
+In the Partitioned Cache topology, the cache is divided into partitions at runtime with a single partition in each cache server.
+These partitions collectively make a clustered cache consisting of 1000 buckets that are evenly distributed across the servers.
+Once the server nodes are added, the cluster creates a Distribution Map that contains the division and location, i.e., the mapping of buckets in different partitions.
+This map ensures efficient communication between the client and server nodes by providing clients with essential information about the cache’s internal organization.

-The topology also provides high data availability by connecting all the client applications to cache servers.
-So that the application can get the required data even if the connected server goes down, by requesting the other servers.
+This topology also provides high data availability by connecting all the client applications to cache servers.
+So that application can get the data they require even if the server connected to goes down, by requesting it from other servers in the cluster

 This is the most popular caching topology in NCache.
-As it provides users with the best of both worlds, with the linear scalability and high data reliability.
-This topology is nearly as scalable as Partitioned topology and provides promising performance and high data availability with synchronized and asynchronized replication modes.
-Following is a brief overview of how this topology works.
+It provides users with both linear scalability and high data reliability.
+This topology is nearly as scalable as the Partitioned topology and provides a performance boost and high data availability similar to the Replicated topology.

-The topology offers two replication modes; synchronized and asynchronized.
-In asynchronized replication all the replicas will be created in the background, resulting in zero performance lags.
-But this involves a slight chance of data loss when the replica is down, as data won’t reach there.
-To avoid any such loss the topology also offers synchronized replication where there is runtime creation of replicas and every operation failed on replica will be considered failed on the partition as well.
-The topology provides full server connectivity to ensure high data availability.
+This topology offers two replication modes; synchronized and asynchronized.
+With asynchronized replication, all replicas are created in the background, resulting in zero performance lags.
+Unfortunately, this might entail a slight chance of data loss when the replica node is down, as the cache data in the partition might not reach it in time.
+To avoid any such data loss, synchronized replication ensures all replicas are created at runtime and every operation that fails on the replica will be considered as failed on the partition as well.
+Not to mention, this topology provides full server connectivity to ensure high data availability.

 Client Cache Topology

-In the Client Cache topology, the cache resides very close to your application and lets you quickly cache the data from the distributed cache.
-The Client cache can also be considered a “cache on top of cache”.
-It is suitable for read intensive applications, but if your application has to perform an equal number of read and write operations, then it will work slower, because write operations will require updating the data in two places.
+In the Client Cache topology, or the “cache on top of cache” resides very close to your application and lets you quickly cache data already present in your cluster.
+The Client Cache is suitable for read-intensive applications, but if your application performs an equal number of read and write operations, then it will work slower, because write operations will require updating the data in two places.

-Although, the client cache is local, it is not standalone as it is always synchronized with the clustered cache.
-This synchronization ensures that data in the client cache is always updated.
-The following is an overview of are the main characteristics of Client Cache topology.
+Although, the Client Cache is local, it is not a stand-alone, as it is always synchronized with the clustered cache.
+This synchronization ensures that data in the Client Cache is always updated.
+The following is an overview of the main characteristics of the Client Cache topology.

 How Client Cache Topology Works?

-The topology offers optimistic and pessimistic data synchronization.
-The default synchronization in the Client cache is optimistic, where NCache client assumes that whatever data the Client Cache has is the latest copy.
-In pessimistic synchronization, Cache Client first checks the Clustered Cache whether it has a newer version of a cached item.
+This topology offers both Optimistic and Pessimistic data synchronization.
+The default Client Cache synchronization is Optimistic, where the NCache client assumes that the data in the Client Cache is up-to-date.
+In Pessimistic synchronization, the Cache Client first checks the Clustered Cache to see whether it has a newer version of a cached item.
 If it does, then the client fetches it, puts it in the Client Cache, and returns it to the client application.

 Conclusion